Edmonton-Public-Library/Metro/README.md

 ----------
 # What's new

+## Version 4.01.00
+For the last few years, there has been a shift toward using birthdates as the canonical source to test whether a registrant is old enough to consent to sharing their personal information.
+This version reverts to emphasizing the use of account categories as libraries opt to remove birthdates from accounts.
+For SirsiDynix ILSes, these categories are called `profiles` or `bTypes`.

+Initially, the customer's category is compared to the juvenile categories specified in `environment.properties`.
+If the customer's category matches one on the list the account is rejected.

+Some systems, such as `Polaris`, don't expose customer categorization in information requests.
+For these systems, the Metro server must rely on birthdates to confirm the customer's age.
+Any date found in the birthdate field must be far enough in the past to pass the minimum age test.
+The author does not condone the use of false birthdates in customer accounts on `Polaris` or any other ILS system.

+**There are no configuration changes in this update.**

 ## Version 4.00.00
 * Support for Calgary Public Library web service API.
 A home-grown web service for SirsiDynix Symphony ILS.